swix/swix.github.com/index.md

 Status Code 410 - You have requested a resource that does not exist.
 For instance, you are trying to retrieve /api/v1/brand/5987487 and brand with the id of 5987487 does not exist.

-Status Code 500 - Something went wrong on our end, and we were not able to get the resource you requested.
+Status Code 500 - Something went wrong on our end and we were not able to get the resource you requested.

 ##Brand Resources
 **GET /api/v1/brand/**